-The governing body has responsibility for admissions to this school and has a Published Admissions Number (PAN) of 26 pupils to the Nursery class in the school year which begins in September 2021.
-Applications are invited from families whose child has attained three years of age between 1st September 2020 and 31st August 2021.
-There will be a single in-take in September 2021.
+The Governing Body has responsibility for admissions to this school and has a Published Admissions Number (PAN) of 26 pupils to the Nursery class in the school year which begins in September 2023.
+Pupils may attend our nursery for up to 30 hours per week in any combination of morning and afternoon sessions.
+Applications are invited from families whose child will attain four years of age between 1st September 2024 and 31st August 2025.
+There will be a single in-take in September 2024.